swaldman/sbt-ethereum/src/main/paradox/getting-started.md

 Next time we enter an
 _sbt-ethereum_ repository, we won't have to go through all this set up, and we won't download so much stuff on startup.
-We will arrive directly at the command prompt.
+We will arrive pretty directly at the command prompt.

 @@@